Sarah Jane Leigh Charitable Trust

 Overview

-The Sarah Jane Leigh Charitable Trust (Charity No. 1189202) was established in 2020 in memory of Sarah Jane Leigh, who passed away in August 2015 in New York.
-Founded by Sarah and her cousin Lindy Goldkorn, the Trust aims to help vulnerable children and their families overcome challenges inclusively and compassionately.
-The charity focuses on supporting mental health and wellbeing through transformational programs, partnering with UK-based charities that align with their mission.
-Despite relatively modest income (£19,029 in 2023/24), the Trust deployed substantial resources (£384,299 in charitable expenditure) to support partner organizations, drawing on reserves to make meaningful impact.
+The Sarah Jane Leigh Charitable Trust (Charity No. 1189202) was established in 2020 by Lindy Goldkorn in memory of her cousin Sarah Jane Leigh, who passed away on August 30, 2015 in New York.
+The Trust aims to help vulnerable children and their families overcome challenges inclusively and compassionately.
+The charity focuses on supporting mental health and wellbeing through transformational programmes, partnering with UK-based charities that align with their mission.
+Despite relatively modest income (£19,029 in 2023/24), the Trust deployed substantial resources (£384,299 in charitable expenditure) to support partner organisations, drawing on reserves to make meaningful impact.
 The Trust takes a collaborative approach, working closely with partner charities to create impactful mental health services for vulnerable communities.

 Funding Priorities